 So far I’ve only had two flights in a gyrocopter.
 The first was with gyro pilot Steve Boxall when he was based in Old Sarum, Wiltshire, and before he moved the operation to Popham Airfield in Hampshire.
 We took off on a cool June day in 2014 and enjoyed a very pleasant experience flying over Wiltshire, taking in some of the landmarks including Iron Age hillforts and Stonehenge.

 The second was in the spring of 2019 when I was invited up by James Ketchell, who, a couple weeks after our flight, began his around the world trip in a Magni M16 autogyro.

 I loved both experiences and if I could afford to then I would learn to fly these wonderful open cockpit machines.
 Meanwhile, why not treat yourself or someone special in your life to the same never to be forgotten thrills?

 Gyrocopter flight training is available in several places around the UK.
-Popham Hampshire is a popular grass airfield but there are many others.
+Popham Hampshire is a popular grass airfield but there are many others that offer flying lessons.
 Start with a trial flight or two and see how you like it.
 If you intend to go all the way through a PPL G course then you might want to consider staying nearby for short intensive courses.